ThomasBeder/ALLCatchR2/README.md

 ```
 library(ALLCatchR2)
 out <- allcatchr_1.1(Lineage = "B-ALL", Counts.file = NA, ID_class = "symbol", sep = "\t", out.file = "predictions.tsv")
-# out: A list including T-ALL subtype predicitons, ssGSEA results to healthy T cell developmental stages and expression of
+# out: For "B-ALL" a predicion table is written.
+For "T-ALL" aditionally, a list including T-ALL subtype predicitons, ssGSEA results to healthy T cell developmental stages and expression of
 T-ALL marker and driver genes with expression statistic in T-ALL.
 # Lineage: disease Lineage c("B-ALL","T-ALL")
 # Counts.file: /path/to/your/count/data, if left empty a test